 At the end of the script execution, the given outputFolder will be populated by all the configuration files needed to start working on the project.
 Moreover, the local git repository will be initialized and the MapStore sub-module added and downloaded.

 If you create a standard project, you can customize it editing js/app.jsx: look at the comments for hints and the MapStore documentation for more details.

 If you create a custom project, you will find a simple application in the js folder (app.jsx is the entry point) with two pages (home and main).

 - git add / push to publish the initial project on the git repo

 - ./build.sh to build the full war

 Create a new project type

-If you are not happy with the available project types (standard), you can extend them adding a new folder in project.
+If you are not happy with the available project types (standard and custom), you can extend them adding a new folder in project.